tusen-ai/naive-ui/src/tree/demos/enUS/prefix-and-suffix.demo.md

-# Basic
+# Prefix and Suffix

-Fortunately, the tree is now alive and it's not balanced.
+Make this tree look better.

 ```html
 <n-tree